 (b) Service After Service of the Summons, Petition, and Response.

-1. Serving an Attorney.
-Except for petitions for contempt, orders of protection and injunctions against harassment, which must be served pursuant to Rules 41 and 42, service under this rule must be made on the attorney unless the court orders service on the party.
+(1) Serving an Attorney.
+If a party is represented by an attorney, service under this rule must be made on the attorney unless the court orders otherwise or a specific rule requires service on the party.

-2. Service in General.
-A paper is served under this rule by:
+(2) Methods of Service.
+A document is served under this rule by:

 (i) at the person’s office with a clerk or other person in charge or, if no one is in charge, in a conspicuous place in the office; or